GiggleLiu/ScientificComputingForPhysicists/docs/src/chap3/linalg.md

 # Matrix Computation

+In this chapter, we will discuss the fundamental operations in linear algebra, including matrix multiplication, solving a system of linear equations, the LU decomposition, the QR decomposition, the least squares problem, eigenvalues and eigenvectors, matrix functions, the singular value decomposition, and the Cholesky decomposition.
+We will also provide examples to illustrate the applications of these operations.
+A good reference for matrix computation is the book by Golub[^Golub2016].

 ## Matrix multiplication
 Matrix multiplication is a fundamental operation in linear algebra.
 Given two matrices $A\in \mathbb{C}^{m\times n}$ and $B\in \mathbb{C}^{n\times p}$, the product $C = AB$ is defined as
 ```math